larocaroja/larocaroja.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Starting a Master of Science in Computer Science and Engineering at UCSD 🔱
+I am starting a Master of Science in Computer Science and Engineering at UCSD 🔱